nyxmidnight/twitter-detox/README.md

 ### Installation

-1. Using a userstyle manager that supports installing UserCSS stylesheets (see **Prerequisites**), open the raw file within the browser by clicking the link below.
+1. Using a userstyle manager that supports installing UserCSS stylesheets (see **Prerequisites**), open the raw file within the browser by clicking the next link.
     :package: [Install the userCSS](https://raw.githubusercontent.com/nyxmidnight/twitter-detox/master/twitter-detox.user.css)

 2. The userstyle manager will open the stylesheet.
 The sidebar on the left will have an Install Style button to install the user style.
 Below is a checkbox to receive updates.
 Leave it checked to automatically receive the updated stylesheet when I make changes because Twitter broke the stylesheet.